Threats to Global Health

 Why it Matters – It’s not surprising that the top causes of death might vary from country to country.
 But, that means that the measures we should take to improve our health may not be the same everywhere.
 It’s particularly important to recognize those diseases that we know can be prevented, slowed, or even reversed with preventive care, changes in diet, exercise, or medications.
 Good examples include many cases of diabetes and heart disease.

 While avoiding preventable death is an important measure of health, it’s not the only one.
 Maintaining a high quality of life matters as well — and some would say that quality of life is more important than how long it is.
-Still, information about causes of death is of interest not only because of what it may say about how we live, but also in directing interventions.
+Still, information about causes of death is of interest not only because of what it may say about how we live but also in directing interventions.

 Click here for Issues requires attention from WHO –

 The primary cause of air pollution (burning fossil fuels) is also a major contributor to climate change, which impacts people’s health in different ways.
-Between 2030 and 2050, climate change is expected to cause 250 000 additional deaths per year, from malnutrition, malaria, diarrhoea and heat stress.
+Between 2030 and 2050, climate change is expected to cause 250 000 additional deaths per year, from malnutrition, malaria, diarrhea, and heat stress.

-In October 2018, WHO held its first ever Global Conference on Air Pollution and Health in Geneva.
+In October 2018, WHO held its first-ever Global Conference on Air Pollution and Health in Geneva.
 Countries and organizations made more than 70 commitments to improve air quality.
 In 2019, the United Nations Climate Summit in September aimed to strengthen climate action and ambition worldwide.
 Even if all the commitments made by countries for the Paris Agreement are achieved, the world is still on a course to warm by more than 3°C this century.

-Non Communicable disease – Non-communicable diseases, such as diabetes, cancer and heart disease, are collectively responsible for over 70% of all deaths worldwide, or 41 million people.
+Non Communicable disease – Non-communicable diseases, such as diabetes, cancer, and heart disease, are collectively responsible for over 70% of all deaths worldwide, or 41 million people.
 This includes 15 million people dying prematurely, aged between 30 and 69.

 Over 85% of these premature deaths are in low- and middle-income countries.
-The rise of these diseases has been driven by five major risk factors: tobacco use, physical inactivity, the harmful use of alcohol, unhealthy diets and air pollution.
+The rise of these diseases has been driven by five major risk factors: tobacco use, physical inactivity, the harmful use of alcohol, unhealthy diets, and air pollution.
 These risk factors also exacerbate mental health issues, that may originate from an early age: half of all mental illness begins by the age of 14, but most cases go undetected and untreated – suicide is the third leading cause of death among 15-19 year-olds.

 Among many things, this year WHO will work with governments to help them meet the global target of reducing physical inactivity by 15% by 2030 – through such actions as implementing the ACTIVE policy toolkit to help get more people being active every day.

 Global influenza Pandemic – The world will face another influenza pandemic – the only thing we don’t know is when it will hit and how severe it will be.
-Global defences are only as effective as the weakest link in any country’s health emergency preparedness and response system.
+Global defenses are only as effective as the weakest link in any country’s health emergency preparedness and response system.

 WHO is constantly monitoring the circulation of influenza viruses to detect potential pandemic strains: 153 institutions in 114 countries are involved in global surveillance and response.

 Every year, WHO recommends which strains should be included in the flu vaccine to protect people from seasonal flu.
-In the event that a new flu strain develops pandemic potential, WHO has set up a unique partnership with all the major players to ensure effective and equitable access to diagnostics, vaccines and antivirals (treatments), especially in developing countries.
+In the event that a new flu strain develops pandemic potential, WHO has set up a unique partnership with all the major players to ensure effective and equitable access to diagnostics, vaccines, and antivirals (treatments), especially in developing countries.

 Fragile and vulnerable settings – More than 1.6 billion people (22% of the global population) live in places where protracted crises (through a combination of challenges such as drought, famine, conflict, and population displacement) and weak health services leave them without access to basic care.

-WHO will continue to work in these countries to strengthen health systems so that they are better prepared to detect and respond to outbreaks, as well as able to deliver high quality health services, including immunization.
+WHO will continue to work in these countries to strengthen health systems so that they are better prepared to detect and respond to outbreaks, as well as able to deliver high-quality health services, including immunization.

-Resistance to tuberculosis drugs is a formidable obstacle to fighting a disease that causes around 10 million people to fall ill, and 1.6 million to die, every year.
+Resistance to tuberculosis drugs is a formidable obstacle to fighting a disease that causes around 10 million people to fall ill, and 1.6 million to die every year.
 In 2017, around 600 000 cases of tuberculosis were resistant to rifampicin – the most effective first-line drug – and 82% of these people had multidrug-resistant tuberculosis.

 Drug resistance is driven by the overuse of antimicrobials in people, but also in animals, especially those used for food production, as well as in the environment.
 WHO is working with these sectors to implement a global action plan to tackle antimicrobial resistance by increasing awareness and knowledge, reducing infection, and encouraging prudent use of antimicrobials.